 Scientific Advisory Board

-Members of the Scientific Advisory Board help to develop our research agenda, evaluate grant applications, review progress reports, articulate and communicate the VRF’s vision to the community and disseminate the findings to peers and practitioners in the field.
+The members of our Scientific Advisory Board help us to develop our research agenda, evaluate grant applications, review progress reports, and articulate and communicate our vision and findings to the global scientific community.

 Prof. Robert Schwartz, MD

 One of the America's foremost dermatologists, Robert Schwartz is Professor and Head of Dermatology at New Jersey Medical School.
 He is also Professor of Medicine, Professor of Pediatrics, Professor of Pathology and Laboratory Medicine and Professor of Preventive Medicine and Community Health at the New Jersey Medical School.
 Professor Schwartz has been elected a Member Honoris Causa of fifteen National Dermatologic Societies in Europe.
 He has lectured widely, including eighteen consecutive years on the faculty of the annual meeting of the American Academy of Dermatology, as a featured speaker dozens of dermatological congresses.
 He is a past President of the Dermatology Section of the New York Academy of Medicine, and in 2009 began a five-year term on the Board of Directors of the International Society of Dermatology.
 He served as Chair of the VRF Scientific Advisory Board from May 2010 through December 2014.